 Looking at the past, to influence the future

-Our research mines the history and culture of Wales but also recognises that exploring international culture is vital in creating a rich and multi-layered arts and humanities environment.
-That’s why our research groups focus on countries including Germany, Portugal, Spain and the Americas.
+We mine the history and culture of Wales and recognise that exploring international culture is vital in order to create a rich and multi-layered arts and humanities environment.
+That’s why our research groups focus on countries including Germany, West Africa, Portugal, Spain and the Americas.

 - The University is keen to highlight and explore the city’s local heritage through research.
 Through the World of Welsh Copper project, Swansea University has developed a programme of research, community engagement and heritage-led regeneration to celebrate this important industry, understand how it shaped the city and explore how this heritage can contribute to the future development of the city.